grokplayspokemon/grokplayspokemon/README.md

         "input_schema": navigate_to_schema,
     },

-battles are handled via the prompt. grok is a pretty good battler: grok heals when on low health, and picks super effective moves if available. grok receives a system_prompt when navigating the overworld, and a battle_system_prompt when in a battle. when in a dialog, grok does not receive a prompt; instead, only game state information is provdided. relevant game state information is appended to the system prompts: when navigating, various data from ram are provided, in addition to suggestions as to what direction to travel in and what the next destination is. event completion data are provided both explicitly, for mandatory game events, and implicitly, for most important events that will ultimately be completed in grok's journey to become champion.
+Battles are handled via the prompt. grok is a pretty good battler: grok heals when on low health, and picks super effective moves if available. grok receives a system_prompt when navigating the overworld, and a battle_system_prompt when in a battle.
+When in a dialog, grok does not receive a prompt; instead, only game state information is provdided.
+Relevant game state information is appended to the system prompts: when navigating, various data from ram are provided, in addition to suggestions as to what direction to travel in and what the next destination is.
+Event completion data are provided both explicitly, for mandatory game events, and implicitly, for most important events that will ultimately be completed in grok's journey to become champion.

 ### Message Appending and History Management
 - After every emulator button press (each agent step), we append the latest game state as a `user` message.